python/cpython/Doc/library/turtle.rst

    :param cv: a :class:`tkinter.Canvas`

-   Provides screen oriented methods like :func:`setbg` etc. that are described above.
+   Provides screen oriented methods like :func:`bgcolor` etc. that are described above.

 .. class:: Screen()